argodev/studies/nt_survey/NT_Class_09_Manuscript.md

 # Philippians: The Fellowship of the Kingdom

-By now, we’ve explored enough of Paul’s letters that we’ve seen a general pattern.
-The first section is the gospel doctrine; the second is gospel application.
-And the application only makes sense — and is only possible in light of the gospel.

-But this morning, as we get to the book of Philippians, we’ll see a wonderful twist on this.
+This morning, as we get to the book of Philippians, we’ll see a wonderful twist on this.
 Because the letter isn’t just centered around the gospel; it is centered around gospel humility.
 And it is gospel humility that is the key to unlocking the many famous imperatives in this book.
 We’ve seen so far how the gospel upends the applicative commands in Paul’s letters so far.
 How does humility do the same thing?
 And what would be missing if we attempted to live in the way Paul describes with an understanding of the gospel, but not an attitude of humility?
 Those are the questions we’ll address as we get into Paul’s letter to the Philippians.

 ## Background